MansiP10/Drupal-Developer-Assignment/README.md

 Uninstallation of Module:
 --------------
-  1. normally Uninstall any Drupal module.
+  1. Normally Uninstall any Drupal module.